Text | Essay | Performing Arts Season 2024/25

 You need to enable Third party cookies to view this content.

-Among the methods the members of Judson shared for creating was the manipulation of objects.
+Among the methods the members of Judson shared for creating was also the manipulation of objects.
 In “Carnation” (1963), Childs meticulously placed a colander, curlers and sponges on her head and in her mouth.
 This “object-event” evoked the worlds of housekeeping, cooking and cosmetics in “a fanciful absurdity of slight horror”, [4] capturing with camp poetic [5] the contradiction faced by women before second-wave and lesbian feminism in pre-Stonewall America.
 [6] In “Homemade” (1966), Brown performed ordinary movements (holding, cradling), sometimes linked to her own childhood (pulling a fishing line, digging for clams, drawing in the sand, throwing a football).
 She wore a projector on her back playing a film, directed by Robert Whitman, in which the dancer performed the same actions as she did live.
 The prop revealed the imaginative and somatic process through which the choreographer assembles a dance from disparate motor experiences.
 By contrast, in “Site” (1964) Robert Morris appeared masked.
 Dressed as a construction worker, he manipulated plywood boards, behind which Carolee Schneemann posed, imitating Victorine Meurent in Édouard Manet’s “Olympia” (1863).
 In this piece, Morris explored the distinct forms of alienation associated with productive and reproductive labour, conventionally depicted as active and masculine, or passive and feminine.
 A final example of Judson placing emphasis on props is the work of Rainer, “Parts of Some Sextets” (1965), featuring ten people and twelve mattresses.
 The furniture, conceived as “body surrogate”, [7] allowed her to connect the affective and intimate dimension of bodily contact with the mattresses to objective tasks (carrying, dragging, throwing).
 In these pieces of Brown, Childs, Morris and Rainer, dancers appeared both as manipulators and manipulated, objects and subjects of the performance.
 They staged a gestural landscape, often described as “pedestrian” or “ordinary,” that had been marginalised since the Second World War in the mythological pieces of Martha Graham, such as “Clytemnestra” (1958), and such abstract works as “Tensile Involvement” (1953) by Alwin Nikolais or “Agon” (1957) by George Balanchine.
 The members of Judson depicted the common brutality of labour, the precarity of life, the assignment of stereotyped identities, and the struggle to emancipate, however imperfectly.

 You need to enable Third party cookies to view this content.